opensquiggly/user-docs/010-overview/static-vs-dynamic.md

 ---
+weight: 30
 Title: Alternatives
 Order: 3
+description: >
+  Comparing OpenSquiggly to static site generators and other approaches to team documentation.
 ---
-# What Is OpenSquiggly, Revisited?
+## What Is OpenSquiggly, Revisited?

 We answered this question in the Foreword, but let's come back to this question again and look at it from a different perspective.